TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: median

     Median for a *numeric* variable.
+It represents the value lying at the midpoint of a frequency distribution.
-    For non-numeric values, or if all values are missing, this value is set to `null`.
+     For non-numeric values, or if all values are missing, this value is set to null..

     .. code-block:: json